 Dr JC Penet is a Senior Lecturer in Translation Studies and the Director of the BA in Translation and Interpreting at Newcastle University’s School of Modern Languages.
 Prior to joining Newcastle University in 2010, he was a Lecturer in French at the University of the West of England, where he also taught on the online MA in Translation.
 He is a Senior Fellow of the Higher Education Academy (SFHEA).

-JC’s current areas of interest include translation and employability, intercultural competence as translator competence and CAT tools in translation teaching.
+JC’s current areas of interest include institutional translation and translator agency, intercultural competence as translator competence and CAT tools in translation teaching.

 Vice-President: Dr Olga Castro

 Dr Olga Castro is Assistant Professor in Translation Studies at the University of Warwick.
 Prior to this, she held different academic positions at Aston University, the University of Exeter, and the University of Vigo, Spain.
 Since 2014 she is also Fellow of the Higher Education Academy (FHEA) in the UK.
 Her most recent publications include the edited collections Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017) and Self-Translation and Power: Negotiating Identities in Multilingual Europe (Palgrave Macmillan, 2017).
 She has also published 20 journal articles and book chapters on feminist translation, the politics of translation in non-hegemonic cultures, the transnational travels of texts and self-translation in multilingual contexts.
 She has received funding from the British Academy/Leverhulme to carry out a project entitled “Stateless Cultures in Translation: The Case of Basque, Catalan and Galician literatures in the UK” (2018-2020) as Principal Investigator.